opensuiwallet/chrome-kit-docs/docs/Customize/hooks-only.md

 Let's learn how to use the provided hooks only.
 It's useful for you to customize our UI components together with our hooks.

-> Don't forget to wrap our app using `WalletProvider`.
-The WalletProvider component provides the context of data and functions.
+> Don't forget to wrap our app using `WalletKitProvider`.
+The WalletKitProvider component provides the context of data and functions.

 You should give two block in page for displaying :